scious/documentation/docs/bask/latest.md

 As you can see, we now have a few more files and folders than Bubble gave us natively in the `main` branch.
 In general, this mirrors the folders in the `main` branch but with descriptive filenames in place of Bubble's cryptic filenames.
 So, the new:

-- `src` folder contains a `server_side_actions` folder with our singular server side action `evaluate_expression.js` (renamed from Bubble's default of `AAI-850mj`).
+- `src` folder contains a `server_side_actions` folder with additional folders named after our SSAs, in our case just `evaluate_expression`.
 It will also add a `client_side_actions` folder and a `visual_elements` folder if our plugin has such items.
+  - Within our singular server side action we have `evaluate_expression.js` (renamed from Bubble's default of `AAI-850mj`) which contains our SSA code.
+It will also add a client_side_actions folder and a visual_elements folder if our plugin has such items.
+  - Along side it is the `evaluate_expression.json` that combines the previously separate `package.json` and `params.json`.
 - `build.mjs` handles minification, treeshaking and other code bundling steps.
 - `package.json` is a traditional npm-generated package.json file.
 It works with the `node_modules` folder to keep track of which node libraries our SSAs need.
 - `node_modules` is a traditional npm-generated node_modules folder.
 To add modules to it (as well as package.json), you would run the node command `npm install <module_name>` as normal.
+- `dist` contains the distributable version of your plugin as a single `plugin.json` file (the representation of your plugin as the Bubble Plugin Editor internally expects).
+This is what Bask syncs to Bubble.

 With that, the Bask development workflow looks like:

 1. Make code changes in `evaluate_expression.js`
-2. Switch windows to your browser plugin test page.
+2. Save the file.
 Behind the scenes:

-   - If `Bask Push (auto)` is set, then Bask copies all files from your `src` folder to their respective paths in the default Bubble plugin folders.
-Else, if `Bask Build & Push (auto)` is set, then Bask runs `build.js` (or `build.mjs`) on all files from your `src` folder before storing them in the default Bubble plugin folders.
+   - If Bask's [build mode](#syncing-local-changes-to-bubble) is **disabled**, then Bask combines all files from your `src` folder into `./dist/plugin.json` as is.
+Else, if Bask's build mode is **enabled**, then Bask runs `build.mjs` on all javascript files from your `src` folder while combining to `./dist/plugin.json`.
-   - Bask uploads the latest state of your plugin to bubble.io/plugin_editor.
+   - Bask uploads `./dist/plugin.json` to bubble.io/plugin_editor.
    - Detecting that you've updated your app, Bask's [Auto Refresh](#auto-refresh) reloads your plugin test page.

 3. Review your test results.